pwr-Solaar/Solaar/docs/usage.md

 For many devices Solaar can remap some of their keys or buttons to perform a different action.
-(This changes the information that the device sends when the key or button is activated.)
+(This changes the information that the device sends when the key or button is activated).
 Only some keys on some devices can be remapped and they can only be remapped to a limited number of actions.
 The remapping is done by selecting a key or button in the left-hand box on the “Action” setting line and then